 The development of new drugs and therapies takes 17 years on average, but this only begins when the underlying mechanisms are investigated well enough, which cannot be said about the mechanisms of aging.
 We have made great progress in understanding aging in the last decade thanks to the march of technology.

 One solution to one of the aging processes is entering human clinical trials this year: a therapy to remove aged, damaged cells in order to promote tissue repair and reduce chronic inflammation.
-This is of course fantastic news, but progress is still too slow.
+This is, of course, fantastic news, but progress is still too slow.

 So, what is holding back the pace of the research on aging, and what we can do to foster progress?

 The first attempts to extend healthy life in animals by evidence-based medical means were undertaken in the middle of the 20th century.
 The most remarkable progress, however, has been made in the last 20 years, when the field of genetics finally blossomed.
-But the solutions that might prevent or significantly postpone age-related diseases are not available yet.
+However, the solutions that might prevent or significantly postpone age-related diseases are not available yet.